Blog/Quality Assurance

 4. Design accessible input forms

 Forms are an important part of websites and applications, and making them accessible is paramount.
 When designing and implementing forms, you need to ensure that they are easy to use and navigate for every user.
+Additionally, it is crucial to make interactive elements accessible, ensuring they are keyboard accessible to enhance usability and meet web accessibility standards.

 Here are some things you should consider when designing accessible input forms: